cproctor/bba/content/assignments/dream-toy.md

 ## Steps

 - If you have not yet scheduled your second interview, do so right away.
-Also make sure the parent knows that we will be giving children the Dream Toys the last hour of class on Week 5 (2/8, 5-5:50pm).
+Also make sure the parent knows that we will be giving children the Dream Toys the last half-hour of class on Week 5 (2/8, 5:20-5:50pm).
 - Build a prototype to use in the second interview.
 - After the second interview, make a plan for finishing your dream toy!